Meet the Team at NoWhere Vans

 What else have you done?
 I’ve worked a few engineering jobs, but my favorite “other thing” was being a part of the UW-Madison Formula SAE Racing team!

 Tell me about the worst time you’ve gotten stuck in your van.
-There are only a few, but the worst was in the Colorado mountains, on a remote forest road, too late in the year.
-There were patches of drifted snow, and I was keeping my speed up to avoid getting stuck.
+Even though my van is only 2WD, there are only a few times I've been stuck!
+The worst was in the Colorado mountains, on a remote forest road, too late in the year.
+There were patches of drifted snow, and I was keeping my speed up to help avoid getting stuck.
 It was dark and hard to see the road, and I plowed straight into a deeply rutted drift and buried my axle in about two feet of thick packed snow.
 It took every piece of recovery gear I had to get unstuck, including about two hours of shoveling under the van, but I eventually got out!
-I try harder to avoid those areas now.
+I try harder to avoid those areas now, but I'm still sticking to 2WD.

 When did you start NWV?
 Officially 2020, but we have been brainstorming, vanning and designing for many years.